Here you will find important enrollment information, resources, and forms.

 - Student writes a brief letter explaining the extenuating circumstances behind why he/she was unable to drop the class during the regular drop/add period.
 For example, if there was a hold on a student’s account and the hold was just lifted after the drop/add period was over, that would be acceptable.
 If the student just forgot to process the add until after the drop/add period, that would NOT be acceptable.

-- If the petition is approved, the Registration Team will process the late drop including a waiver of the late fee, if appropriate.
+- If the petition is approved, the Records Team will process the late drop including a waiver of the late fee, if appropriate.
 If the petition is not approved, then the student cannot process the late drop (but the student may still be able to process a monitored withdrawal if this occurs before the deadline).

 Remember that if you drop below full time status (12 credits for undergraduates, 9 credits for graduate students), you may jeopardize financial aid, student loans, health insurance, and/or your immigration status (if you are an international student).